razpeitia/advent_of_code_2019/README.md

 easy once you understand that every axis is independent and you can form a solution based on that.

+### Level 13

+More intcode

+### Level 14

+I have to confess that I had to check the hints on reddit to get the answer.
+I was so close, in retrospective the recursive approach is way more complex.
+Keeping things simple and tracking the leftovers was the right approach.

 ### Retrospective

 Guessing what to actually implement takes more time than solving the problem itself.